Dutch grammar: Impersonal imperative

 The infinitive is also commonly used as a kind of impersonal or polite imperative (infinitivus pro imperativo).
-This often has a meaning much like the English “one must (not)…” or “please do (not)…” and can be used to soften a direct command into more of a strong request, or to make the command more general (e.g. on signs and in written instructions) rather than directed at the listener or reader at that specific moment in time.
-The distinction is not always clear, and often both the infinitive and the imperative may be used without a strong difference in meaning.
+That often has a meaning much like the English “one must (not)…” or “please do (not)…” and can be used to soften a direct command into more of a strong request or to make the command more general (such as on signs and in written instructions), rather than being directed at the listener or reader at that specific moment in time.
+The distinction is not always clear, and both the infinitive and the imperative may often be used without a strong difference in meaning.